Tutorial: Connect to a managed Eureka Server for Spring in Azure Container Apps

 az containerapp env java-component eureka-server-for-spring show \ --environment $ENVIRONMENT \ --resource-group $RESOURCE_GROUP \ --name $EUREKA_COMPONENT_NAME \ --query properties.ingress.fqdn -o tsv

-This command returns the URL you can use to access the Eureka Server for Spring dashboard.
-Through the dashboard, your container app is also to you as shown in the following screenshot.
+This command returns the URL that you can use to access the Eureka Server for Spring dashboard.
+With the dashboard, you can also see your container app, as shown in the following screenshot.

 Optional: Integrate the Eureka Server for Spring and Admin for Spring Java components